Hypochondria: Understanding Illness Anxiety Disorder and Its Impact On Mental Health

 • Finding out your diagnosis is much less serious than originally thought

-Potential causes of health anxiety disorders
+Potential causes of illness anxiety disorders

 The reasons someone might develop health anxiety disorders can vary.
 However, researchers have identified several potential causes.